ccraze049/chatai/replit.md

 - `GMAIL_APP_PASSWORD` - Gmail app password (not regular password)
 - `SESSION_SECRET` (optional) - Secret for session encryption (defaults to development key)

+## API Key Management

+The application includes a complete API key management system inspired by Google's API keys:

+**Features:**
+- Users can create multiple named API keys for programmatic access
+- Keys use the format "sk-{64-char-random-hex}" for easy identification
+- Full key is shown only once at creation time for security
+- Keys are bcrypt-hashed before storage (never stored in plain text)
+- Only keyPrefix (first 12 characters) is stored for display purposes
+- Users can view all their keys (with prefixes) and delete them
+- API keys can be used with `Authorization: Bearer <key>` header
+- Dual authentication: session-based for UI, API key for programmatic access
+- Last used timestamp tracking for each key

+**Security Implementation:**
+- Keys are hashed using bcrypt (same as passwords) before storage
+- Validation compares incoming key hash against stored hashes
+- No copy button available for existing keys (prevents accidental exposure)
+- Frontend never receives full keys after creation
+- Keys are user-specific and cannot access other users' data

+**Performance Considerations:**
+- Current implementation scans all keys for validation (MVP acceptable)
+- For production scale, implement indexed lookup by keyPrefix or UUID
+- Consider caching frequently used keys to reduce bcrypt overhead

 ## Notes

 - Resend email integration was proposed but user declined.
 Using Gmail with Nodemailer instead.
 - The application previously had a DATABASE_URL pointing to Neon, but MongoDB Atlas is now the primary database.
 - All chat sessions and messages are now user-specific when authenticated.
 - Guest users (not logged in) can still use the chat, but their sessions are not persisted or linked to their account.
+- API key feature added November 10, 2025, implementing secure key management similar to major cloud providers.